Bayesian Comparisons Between Representations: Methods

 \subsection{Linear readout models}

-While our Bayesian Framework in theory supports any set of read out functions with a prior over them, we will focus on linear read outs with a isotropic Gaussian weight prior here.
+While the Bayesian Framework in theory supports any set of read out functions with a prior over them, we focus on linear read outs with a isotropic Gaussian weight prior here.
 This setup is the Bayesian treatment for ridge regression with a fixed regularization strength.

 Formally, the predictive distribution for a mean readout $\bar{\mathbf{y}}\in \mathbb{R}^n$ for $n$ stimuli with representations $\mathbf{x}_i \in \mathbb{R}^k$ concatenated in a matrix of representations $X \in \mathbb{R}^{k,n}$ with rows for each stimulus and columns for each feature dimension in the model is: